-In this article, you will learn the different parts of Microsoft Word window 2019.
-This is a lesson – 03 of Microsoft Word.
+In this article, you will learn the different parts of Microsoft Word Window.
+This is lesson – 03 of Microsoft Word.
 You may also read previous lessons to learn the complete Microsoft Word.

 Microsoft Word is application software for writing texts, and different types of documents can be easily developed in a practical way.

-In this section, we will make references to the basic parts of Microsoft Word window 2019.
+In this section, we will make references to the basic parts of Microsoft Word Windows 2019.
 This program is a part of the Microsoft Office package developed by Microsoft.
-Along with other programs, there is a number of visual appearances and program window layout that can make the works easier.
-Let’s understand the basic parts of Microsoft Word Window 2019.
+Along with other programs, there is a number of visual appearances and program window layout that can make the work easier.
+Let’s understand the basic parts of Microsoft Word Windows 2019.

 Different Parts of Microsoft Word Window:

 In the below screenshot, you can see and learn about the various important parts of Microsoft Word Windows.
 If you learn the name of these parts then you will be used easily MS Word application.

 Quick Access Toolbar:

 This bar is one of the most important parts of Microsoft Word Window.
 It is also located at the top of the screen, in the left corner just above the File Tab.
 It is the place for the most frequently used commands.
 You can customize this Toolbar by clicking the little arrow that displays some more commands such as “New” which refers to opening a new document, “Open” which implies displaying a document that we have saved on our computer, “Undo” reverse the previous action or “Redo” do the action again, and “Save” to save the current document.

 The title bar is also one of the parts of the Microsoft Word window.
 It is located at the center and top of the document window and shows the name of the program or document.
 There, when we open a Microsoft Word document, we can read the title as Document1 – Word.
 It refers to a general name displayed by the program software.
 When we save our document, we can replace that name with a personalized one related to our file.